Taut-Line Buzzers with Periodic Forcing: Hand-powered Centrifugation

 Lastly, as one possible figure of merit, we consider maximizing the effective amount $\langle a\rangle H$ of centrifugation per scale $T_o/Q$ of applied forcing.
 The ratio of these quantities scales as $\sqrt{T_o}$, suggesting it's good to maximize the hanging mass to its safe limit $T_o=s\sigma_y\pi r^2$.
 Using this with Eqs.~(\ref{Omega},\ref{Qfactor},\ref{aavg}) gives the figure of merit as

 where the first term pertains to the string and the second to the disk.
 For a given string material, longer and thinner is better.
 Compared to Dyneema, the Nylon rattail is better by a factor of $\sqrt{1/10}/(1/75)\approx 25$ because it is $\times 10$ less strong but $\times 75$ less dissipative.
-As for the disk, it's good to minimize its density and take the radius as not much larger than the samples.
-Running multiple samples (large $H$) is also good.
-All these desireables, except for minimizing $\rho$ and $R$, cause a decrease in $\Omega$.
+As for the disk, it's good to minimize its density and take the radius as not much larger than the sample length.
+Running multiple samples (large $H$) is also good for increasing $\mathcal{C/F}$.
+All these desirables, except for minimizing $\rho$ and $R$, cause a decrease in $\Omega$.